Contextual Bandits with Packing and Covering Constraints: A Modular Lagrangian Approach via Regression: Introduction

 \xhdr{\CBwLC beyond (contextual) \BwK.} \citet{AgrawalDevanur-ec14,AgrawalDevanur-ec14-OpRe} solve \CBwLC without contexts (\BwLC), building on \UcbBwK and achieving regret $\tO(\sqrt{KT})$.
 In fact, their result extends to arbitrary convex constraints and \citep[in][]{CBwK-colt16} to \CBwK with classification oracles.
 However, their technique does not appear to connect well with regression oracles.

 More recently, \citet{efroni2020exploration,ding2021provably,zhou2022kernelized,ghosh2022provably} studied various extensions of \BwLC, essentially following \LagBwK framework.
 They build on the same tools from constrained convex optimization as we do (\eg Corollary~\ref{cor:Vmax}) in order to bound the constraint violations.
-However, they use specific primal and dual algorithms, and their analyses are tailored to these algorithms. \footnote{The primal algorithms are based on "optimistic" bonuses, and the dual algorithms are based on gradient descent; \citet{zhou2022kernelized} also consider a primal algorithm based on Thompson Sampling.} In contrast, our meta-theorem allows for arbitrary plug-in algorithms with suitable regret guarantees.
-Also, the regret bounds in these papers are suboptimal for large $d$, the number of constraints, scaling as $\sqrt{d}$ rather than $\sqrt{\log d}$, even in the non-contextual case.
+However, they use specific primal and dual algorithms, and their analyses are tailored to these algorithms. \footnote{The primal algorithms are based on ``optimistic'' bonuses, and the dual algorithms are based on gradient descent; \citet{zhou2022kernelized} also consider a primal algorithm based on Thompson Sampling.} In contrast, our meta-theorem allows for arbitrary plug-in algorithms with suitable regret guarantees. \asedit{Moreover, these papers only handle the ``nice" case with Slater's constraint, whereas we also handle the general case.
+Finally,} the regret bounds in these papers are suboptimal for large $d$, the number of constraints, scaling as $\sqrt{d}$ rather than $\sqrt{\log d}$, even in the non-contextual case.

 A notable special case involving covering constraints is online bidding under return-on-investment constraint \citep[\eg][]{Balseiro-BestOfMany-Opre,roi-golrezaei2021auction,golrezaei2021bidding}.

 The version of \BwK that allows negative resource consumption has not been widely studied.
 A very recent algorithm in \citet{BwK-drift-neurips22} admits a regret bound that depends on several instance-dependent parameters, but no worst-case regret bound is provided.